openforis/sepal-doc/docs/source/workflows/drivers.rst

 ALOS Palsar mosaics
 ^^^^^^^^^^^^^^^^^^^

-Radar imagery has the added benefit of being cloud-free by design as the active sensors is not influenced by the clouds.
+Radar imagery has the added benefit of being cloud-free by design as active sensors are not influenced by clouds.

 Alos Palsar is a L-band radar that gives good results for monitoring forestry.
 Data is provided by the Kyoto & Carbon Initiative from the Japanese Space Agency (JAXA) for the year 2015 onward.
 SEPAL is providing an application to select and download them to your user space.